DimaJoyti/go-coffee/docs/MIGRATION_COMPLETE.md

 | **Monitoring** | Observability | ✅ 100% Coverage |
 | **Scalability** | Auto-scaling | ✅ Fully Automated |

-## 🎯 Next Steps: Phase 3 - Production Optimization
+## 🎯 Next Steps: 3 - Production Optimization

-With the migration successfully completed, the platform is ready for Phase 3:
+With the migration successfully completed, the platform is ready for 3:

 1. **Performance Optimization** - Advanced caching and CDN integration
 2. **Multi-Region Deployment** - Global scalability and disaster recovery